Masonic Avenue Streetscape Project

 For years, Masonic Avenue has been the site of many traffic-related injuries and the corridor is currently on San Francisco’s Vision Zero High Injury Network.
 This network represents 12 percent of San Francisco’s surface streets and is where injuries, including severe and fatal injuries, are most concentrated.

 From 2007 to 2012, there were more than 119 traffic collisions on Masonic Avenue between Fell Street and Geary Boulevard.
-This includes not only includes 15 pedestrian collisions and 28 bicycle collisions, but two fatalities as well.
+This not only includes 15 pedestrian collisions and 28 bicycle collisions, but two fatalities as well.

 In 2008, the San Francisco Board of Supervisors unanimously approved a redesign of Masonic Avenue.
 After an extensive community planning effort, the Masonic Avenue Streetscape Project received approval to move forward from the SFMTA Board of Directors, the San Francisco County Transportation Authority (SFCTA) Board of Commissioners and the Metropolitan Transportation Commission (MTC.)